 There might not be a better example of that than when Namath starred in a commercial selling… (I’m sure you guessed this) pantyhose.
 Yes, one of the greatest NFL quarterbacks of all time was filmed wearing the women’s garment and actually kind of pulled them off.

-Namath was known for starring in commercials over the course of his career, but this commercial is by far the best.
+Namath was known for starring in commercials over the course of his career (and after).
+Long before he began discussing Medicaid, Medicare or health care enrollment for an insurance company, he was showing off his legs in a commercial that is by far his best.